Half- and full-day tours

 In town for a conference or a secondment?
 Let me take you and your work colleagues on a tour of London or an evening stroll.
 Choose from well-known sights or hidden alleyways and a welcoming pub.

 It's only rock ’n’ roll but I like it - and if you do, let me show you some of the places linked to Britain’s unrivalled music heritage.
-See iconic venues, famous studios where many classic albums were recorded, and stars' homes.
+See iconic venues, legendary studios where many classic albums were recorded, and some of the famous stars' homes.

 The City of London